-The application deadline is 15 days prior to the start of the new semester.
-This is approximately August 10 (Fall), December 15 (Winter), and April 20 (Summer).
+The application deadline is 30 days prior to the start of the new semester.
+This is approximately July 15th (Fall), December 2nd (Winter), and April 10th (Summer).
 Students are accepted every semester.
 Check the MS DEM website for specific dates.

 The following items are required to be considered for admission to the DEM program:

-Create a WebSTAR account if you do not already have one.
+Create an Self-Service Banner (WebSTAR) account if you do not already have one.

-- If you have been a student at NSU in the past, you will need to make an internal transcript request to have your NSU transcripts entered into your MS DEP file.
+If you have been a student at NSU in the past, you will need to make an internal transcript request to have your NSU transcripts entered into your MS DEM file.

 Once your file is complete (application, essay, letters of recommendation, transcripts, entrance exam scores), it will be reviewed by members of the Committee On Admissions within the week.
 Once the decision is made, the admissions office will email you and send a hard copy of the letter regarding the decision of the Committee.
 This process takes 2-3 days once the file is completed.